Microsoft Office 365 security best practices for business

 Microsoft offers Office-native Security Information and Event Management (SIEM) and Extended Detection and Response (XDR) features.
 Together, they neutralize cyber threats and track traffic to assess security weaknesses.

-Microsoft Sentinel is an SIEM system that uses Artificial Intelligence to monitor the Office environment.
-Sentinel can track every active Office application and device, enabling security teams to benefit from real-time visibility across the threat surface.
+Microsoft Sentinel is a SIEM system that uses Artificial Intelligence to monitor the Office environment.
+Sentinel can track every active Office application and device.
+Security teams benefit from real-time visibility across the threat surface.

 Microsoft Defender and Office 365 Defender are XDR tools.
 They extend threat detection to all endpoints, including email accounts and cloud applications.